paprikodlak/paprikaPI/README.md

 ##initial_setup.sh
-Scritp to setup RPi and install usefull programs and hits.
+Script to setup RPi, connet to wifi and install usefull programs.
+Also contains some random knowledge.

 ##cpustatus
 ```